Select a category Close

 2 Challenges While Working with Romanian Developers

-The first disadvantage that you should keep in mind when hiring Romanian developers is the time difference between your country and Romania.
+The first disadvantage you should consider when hiring Romanian developers is the time difference between your country and Romania.
 If you’re based in the United States and have an Eastern Time Zone, you’re 6 hours behind Romania.
-That is why it’s important to use effective IT project management tools like Asana, Trello, Jira or Slack to handle task assigning for Romanian developers successfully.
+That is why it’s essential to use effective IT project management tools like Asana, Trello, Jira, or Slack to handle task assigning for Romanian developers successfully.
 But even without project management tools, Romanian programmers are easy to manage because of their efficient time zone adjustment skills as a result of decades of working with American customers.

 Secondly, Romania has only 21 million residents and only three major tech hubs.
 The biggest tech hub of Romania is Bucharest, while the other two are Cluj-Napoca and Iași.
 Thus, the workforce in the ITC sector is saturated in these cities, which results in higher competition in recruitment.
-Nevertheless, you may consider this problem mitigated due to remote work which lets you hire Romanian developers from different parts of the country.
-Also, you may consider working with a seasoned IT recruitment services provider that has insider knowledge of the Romanian tech market and developers to forget about any complexities of hiring.
+Nevertheless, you may consider this problem mitigated due to remote work, which lets you hire Romanian developers from different parts of the country.
+Also, you may opt to work with a seasoned IT recruitment services provider with insider knowledge of the Romanian tech market and developers to forget about any complexities of hiring.

 Romanian vs. American Developers.
 Skills and Salary Comparison